Death and All His Friends: Writing and composition

 The "quiet half" of the song was originally a separate song altogether named "School".
 "School" was originally intended to be an introduction to another Coldplay song entitled "Rainy Day" that was later featured on the Prospekt's March EP.
 However, "School" was eventually re-worked into the current state of "Death and All His Friends".
 Singer Chris Martin also revealed in an interview for MTV that the name of the song was supposed to be the theme of the album.
 He said, "We're aware of all the bad stuff in life, you know, but that doesn't mean you should ever give in to it, you know?
-So we all sing that bit together really loudly, as kind of a message to ourselves: never giving up and never focusing on the bad stuff too much."

-While the band was working on the song, producer Brian Eno was the most obsessed with finishing it, even creating the line "I don't want a cycle of recycled revenge".

-The song was recorded in several different places around the world such as Barcelona, London and New York City, taking several months for it to be finalized.
+So we all sing that bit together really loudly, as kind of a message to ourselves: never giving up and never focusing on the bad stuff too much".
+As the band worked on the song, producer Brian Eno was the most obsessed with finishing it, creating the line "I don't want a cycle of recycled revenge".
+Recording was carried out in several different cities around the world, including Barcelona, London and New York City, taking several months for it to be finalized.

+Reception

+In 2014, Consequence ranked "The Escapist" segment of "Death and All His Friends" among the 20 Best Hidden Tracks on Albums, at number seven.